Helping out the Salvation Army!!

 Congratulations to Jennifer Smith on another successful closing and more happy buyers!!

 Sue Jones and Dennis Quaid at his concert in Tubac!!

 Green Valley is Voted as the Number 1 Best City to live in in Arizona!!

-Congratulations to Jen Smith & Janece for a successful closing at Pioneer Title Agency!!
+Congratulations to Jen Smith & Janece for a successful closing at Pioneer Title Agency and very happy buyers!!

 Sue Jones and her golf team had a great time at the 2019 Green Valley/Sahuarita Association of REALTORS® 10th Annual Charity Golf Tournament that benefitted the Green Valley Community Food Bank!!

 Copper View Realty Owner and Broker, Sue Jones, celebrates a closing with Julie and Laura from Pioneer Title Agency!!
 Congratulations!

 Green Valley/Sahuarita Association of REALTORS® celebrated its 40th year anniversary on Friday November 9th, 2018.
 The owner and broker of Copper View Realty, Sue Jones, was sworn in as the Vice President of the GVSAR association.
 Congratulations Sue!!

 Community Water Company (CWC) of Green Valley is delighted to announce construction of the first phase of Project Renews by Borderland Construction of Tucson.
 Project RENEWS is a system of pipelines and underground water storage facilities designed to bring Colorado River water to Green Valley and Sahuarita.
 Project RENEWS begins at the CAP terminus, at Pima Mine Road and I-19, and ends adjacent to the proposed recharge site, west of Old Nogales Highway.